The Kyles of Bute is the passage between the charming Scottish villages of Tighnabruaich and Kames on the the mainland of Argyll, and the

 the road, and on a clear day there are great views of Bute,

 Arran and the Ayrshire coast.
-An article in the Scotsman called it "The best scenic drive in Scotland".
+You might also encounter the occasional sheep lying on the road!
+An article in the Scotsman sums it up...

 "THE 10 miles drive to Tighnabruaich from Glendaruel, on the Cowal Peninsula in Argyll is not just a passage from one sublime spot to another but is a destination in itself.
 It helps that to get to it by road from Glasgow, you take in Loch Lomond, Loch Fyne and the Rest and Be Thankful Pass, all beautiful in their own right.
 But the gob smacking highlight is the A8003, running down the western Kyle of Bute." read more